Philips Major Desk Lamp – Boulanger Version

 Other versions: The Philips Major desk lamp was made in several colours and heights.
 The lowest version is 36 cm / 14.17”.
 Also made with a chrome rod.

-Major/Timor: This lamp has several names.
-The first name in the late 60’s early 70’s was Major.
-In the late seventies it became Timor (69).
-This desk lamp was produced until the 1980’s.
-It is based on a design by Louis Kalff as you can see on the left.
+Major/Timor/Consul: This lamp has 3 names.
+The first name in the late 60s was Major.
+In the late 70s it became Timor 69.
+The Timor 69 was produced until the eighties.
+It is based on the 1950s design of the Senior desk lamp as you can see on this page.

 The third name is Consul.
-The Consul is 57 cm / 22.44” high.
-It is made for a silver tipped light bulb of 200 watt.
+The Consul is higher and is 57 cm / 22.44” high.
+It is made for a silver tipped light bulb of 200 watt, big bulb.

 Koninklijke Philips N.V.